Pharmacy Prescription Errors

 - If you have any questions, ask the pharmacist for a detailed explanation of your medication and the directions for its use.

 If you suspect that you or someone you know has suffered from a pharmacy or prescription error, first contact your doctor or hospital immediately to treat any complications or side effects.
-Document everything related to the incorrect medication, including the dosage you took, as well as times and dates.
-Do not throw away or return the prescription drugs.
+Document everything related to the incorrect medication, including the dosage of the drug that you took and when you took it.
+You should also keep a journal in which you detail your symptoms.
+Importantly, even if the error is confirmed, do not throw away or return the prescription drugs.

-Contact a medical malpractice attorneyIf you or a loved one has experienced a medication error, contact Friedman Rodman Frank & Estrada, P.A. as soon as possible for a free evaluation of your case.
+Contact a Medical Malpractice Attorney to Learn More About Medication Error LawsuitsIf you or a loved one has experienced a medication error, contact Friedman Rodman Frank & Estrada as soon as possible for a free evaluation of your case.
 We provide legal representation for clients who have suffered from pharmacy errors in Miami and across South Florida, and we have the knowledge and resources to hold a negligent pharmacy or pharmacist accountable for their mistakes.
-Call our offices at 305-448-8585 or toll free at 877-448-8585, or fill out our online contact form, to schedule a consultation in English, Spanish, and Creole.
+Call our offices at (305) 448-8585, or fill out our online contact form to schedule a consultation in English, Spanish, and Creole.